-Prerequisites: Research Methods Course from program Restrictions: Permission of program director or thesis coordinator
+Prerequisites: Research Methods Course from program Restrictions: Permission of program director or thesis coordinator Credits: 1 semester hour.

 Content: Completion of thesis research project under the direction of the chair of the candidate's thesis committee.
 Two semester hours, which can be taken in 1-semester hour increments, are required for degree.
 Grades are deferred until the candidate has successfully defended his/her/their thesis.